Information for Authors

-Clinical Practice Guidelines must include a short abstract.
+Clinical Practice Guidelines should follow the AGREE II Instrument and must be submitted with the reporting checklist.
+It must include a short abstract.
 There should be an Introduction section addressing the objective in producing the guideline, what the guideline is about and who will benefit from the guideline.
 It should describe the population, conditions, health care setting and clinical management/diagnostic test.
 Authors should adequately describe the methods used to collect and analyze evidence, recommendations and validation.
 If it is adapted, authors should include the source, how, and why it is adapted?
 The guideline should include not more than 50 References, select illustrations, and an algorithm.

 Student Corner must contain an abstract of not more than 300 words with a descriptive title.
 The typical headings: Objectives, Methods, Results, and Conclusion.
 Submitted abstracts should be co-authored by a Senior Supervisor.
 This is a non-indexed material and will be available only in the website and printed journal.

 Download and fill out the form and upload as supplementary file.